From homotopy links to stratified homotopy theories: Preliminaries

 \begin{example} Consider the stratified simplex $\Delta^{\J}$ for the (regular) flag $\J = [ p_0 < p_1 < p_2]$ in $P$ as well as its boundary $\partial \Delta^{\J} \subset \Delta^{\J}$ with the induced stratification (see \cref{fig:Simplex_And_Boundary}).
 The inclusion

 induces homotopy equivalences on all strata and pairwise homotopy links, since for both spaces all of these are contractible.
-However, $i$ is clearly not a stratified homotopy equivalence since if we forget the stratification the underlying map of topological spaces is not even a weak-equivalence.
-If we want the stratified homotopy type to be finer than the homotopy type of the underlying space, $\partial\Delta^{\I}$ and $\Delta^{\I}$ need to have a distinct stratified homotopy type, which can not be defined through strata and homotopy links alone. \\ On the other hand, note that the homotopy links of \cref{def:Quinn_homotopy_links} can be equivalently defined as $\HolIP(X)=\mathcal C^0_P(\RealP{\Delta^{\I}},X)$, for $\I=\{p<q\}$ a regular flag of $P$.
+However, $i$ is clearly not a stratified homotopy equivalence since if we forget the stratification the underlying map of topological spaces is not even a weak equivalence.
+Note that this is not in contradiction to \cref{theo:Miller_Theorem} as $\RealP{\partial \Delta^{\J}}$ is not a homopically stratified set.
+Indeed, the natural map $\HolIP(\RealP{\partial \Delta^{\J}}) \to (\RealP{\partial \Delta^{\J}})_{p_1}$, for $\I = \{ p_1 < p_2 \}$, is not a fibration as it has nonempty source but is not surjective.
+If we want the stratified homotopy type to be finer than the homotopy type of the underlying space, $\partial\Delta^{\J}$ and $\Delta^{\J}$ need to have a distinct stratified homotopy type, which can not be defined through strata and homotopy links alone. \\ On the other hand, note that the homotopy links of \cref{def:Quinn_homotopy_links} can be equivalently defined as $\HolIP(X)=\mathcal C^0_P(\RealP{\Delta^{\I}},X)$, for $\I=\{p<q\}$ a regular flag of $P$.
 Note that this definition readily extends to \define{arbitrary} regular flags $\I=\{p_0<\dots<p_n\}$.
-In particular, for the example at hand, one checks that the inclusion $\HolIP(\RealP{\partial\Delta^{\J}})\to \HolIP(\RealP{\Delta^{\J}})$ is not a weak-equivalence for $\I=\J$.
-Indeed, the domain is emply, as there exists no stratified maps $\RealP{\Delta^{\J}}\to\RealP{\partial\Delta^{\J}}$, while the codomain contains the identity map.
-This illustrates the necessity to consider \define{generalized homotopy links}. \end{example}
+In particular, for the example at hand, one checks that the inclusion $\HolIP(\RealP{\partial\Delta^{\J}})\to \HolIP(\RealP{\Delta^{\J}})$ is not a weak equivalence for $\I=\J$.
+Indeed, the domain is empty, as there exists no stratified maps $\RealP{\Delta^{\J}}\to\RealP{\partial\Delta^{\J}}$, while the codomain contains the identity map.
+This illustrates the necessity to consider \define{generalized homotopy links}.
+Indeed, at least when restricting to stratified spaces that admit (stratified) triangulations, stratified maps inducing weak equivalences between all strata and generalized homotopy links are weak equivalence of the underlying spaces (see \cref{ex:counter_ex_forgetful,rem:forget_preserves_we_triangulable}). \end{example}